carlosdelest/elasticsearch/modules/serverless-metering/README.md

 For reporting, total RA-S of a shard is read from the above-mentioned attribute in the segment infos user data (of the latest generation of that shard).

 Code references:
-* [`RAStorageReporter`](https://github.com/elastic/elasticsearch-serverless/blob/main/modules/serverless-metering/src/main/java/co/elastic/elasticsearch/metering/ingested_size/reporter/RAStorageReporter.java): Reports RA-Storage per doc to the `RaStorageAccumulator`
+* [`RawStorageReporter`](https://github.com/elastic/elasticsearch-serverless/blob/main/modules/serverless-metering/src/main/java/co/elastic/elasticsearch/metering/ingested_size/reporter/RawStorageReporter.java): Reports RA-Storage per doc to the `RawStorageAccumulator`
-* [`RaStorageAccumulator`](https://github.com/elastic/elasticsearch-serverless/blob/main/modules/serverless-metering/src/main/java/co/elastic/elasticsearch/metering/ingested_size/reporter/RAStorageAccumulator.java): Accumulates the RA-S delta of indexed documents since the last commit and provides the update commit user data.
+* [`RawStorageAccumulator`](https://github.com/elastic/elasticsearch-serverless/blob/main/modules/serverless-metering/src/main/java/co/elastic/elasticsearch/metering/ingested_size/reporter/RawStorageAccumulator.java): Accumulates the RA-S delta of indexed documents since the last commit and provides the update commit user data.

 #### Calculation of RA-S for regular indices